Boca de Yuma, Dominican Republic: History, Nature & Seafood

 If you’re interested in history, you can visit Casa Ponce de León, located about 20 minutes away in San Rafael del Yuma.
 This stone house was once the explorer’s home and is now a museum.
 Inside, you’ll see preserved artifacts and learn about the lives of early settlers.
 The museum is open daily from 9:00 a.m. to 4:00 p.m., except on Mondays.
 Entry costs about RD$50 (US$1).

-The beautiful scenery makes this trip perfect for nature lovers and photographers.
-The river is surrounded by lush green plants that reflect on the water, creating a peaceful and magical view.
+This experience is ideal for nature lovers and photographers.
+The river is surrounded by green vegetation that reflects on the water, creating a peaceful and beautiful view.

-One of the main attractions is Cofresí’s Cave, a large natural cave that was once a secret hideout for the pirate.
-Inside, you’ll find strange carvings and deep crevices, sparking the imagination of those who dream of discovering buried treasure.
+A popular attraction is Cofresí’s Cave, a large natural cave that was once used as a secret hideout.
+Inside, you can see strange carvings and deep openings that spark the imagination.

 How to Get There